 The American Volleyball Coaches Association (AVCA) Northeast Region Coach of the Year for 2017, Thompson was named the conference's Coach of the Year for the second straight year and for the third time in four seasons (including 2014) that year.
 She received the NESCAC honor in back-to-back seasons for 2008 and 2009 as well, and won for the first time in 2004.
 Five times she has directed Tufts to the #1 seed in NESCAC for the regular-season (including back-to-back in 2016-17) and her teams have played in seven conference championship finals.
 Tufts has an outstanding 126-34 record in conference play (.788 winning percentage) since Coach Thompson took over, including 10-0 marks in 2008, 2016 and 2017.

 Student-athletes recruited to Tufts by Thompson have excelled athletically and academically.
 Current sophomore Cate Desler was the NEWVA and NESCAC Rookie of the Year last season.
 Current seniors Heather Holz and Christina Nwankpa joined 2019 graduate Mackenzie Bright as AVCA Division III All-Americans for 2017.
 That marked the first year since 2008 that the Jumbos have had three players receive AVCA All-America recognition.
-Maddie Kuppe, a 2016 graduate, earned AVCA Second Team All-America honors.
+Maddie Kuppe, a 2016 graduate, earned AVCA second team All-America honors.
 She was one of just three players in New England on the top two All-American teams that year.
-Setter Dena Feiger received second team AVCA All-America in 2009.
-She was named NESCAC Player of the Year that season, an award for which Jumbo Kendall Lord was a co-recipient in 2011.
+Setter Dena Feiger received second team AVCA All-America in 2009 and was named NESCAC Player of the Year that season.
+Jumbo Kendall Lord was Co-NESCAC Player of the year in 2011.

 Kuppe was also an Academic All-District selction in 2016, one of just two NESCAC players to receive the honor.
 Feiger and defensive specialist Natalie Goldstein were selected to the AVCA Academic All-America Team during their careers.
-Dozens of Jumbo volleyball players have been named to the Academic All-NESCAC teams under Coach Thompson, including four last season.
+Dozens of Jumbo volleyball players have been named to the Academic All-NESCAC teams - which now requires a 3.50 grae point average - under Coach Thompson, including four last season.
 The team has an outstanding 3.493 cumulative grade point average.

 Coach Thompson's Jumbos are also actively involved in the community.
 Among their charitable endeavers last season was participating in the Boston Children's Hospital Dance Marathon.